-Note 1—Complete freedom from preferred orientation in the stressfree specimen is, however, not critical in the application of the technique.
+Note 1: Complete freedom from preferred orientation in the stress free specimen is, however, not critical in the application of the technique.

 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 E6 Terminology Relating to Methods of Mechanical Testing

 ICS Number Code 19.100 (Non-destructive testing)

 |Link to Active (This link will always route to the current Active version of the standard.)|